Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] Although this rule does not require that a lawyer advise clients to obtain independent legal advice before the lawyer may accept a joint retainer, in some cases, the lawyer should recommend such advice to ensure that the clients’ consent to the joint retainer is informed, genuine and uncoerced.
+[1] Although this Code rule does not require that a lawyer advise clients to obtain independent legal advice before the lawyer may accept a joint retainer, in some cases, the lawyer should recommend such advice to ensure that the clients’ consent to the joint retainer is informed, genuine and uncoerced.
 This is especially so when one of the clients is less sophisticated or more vulnerable than the other.
-The Law Society website contains two precedent letters that lawyers may use as the basis for compliance with rule 3.4-5.

-[2] A lawyer who receives instructions from spouses or partners to prepare one or more wills for them based on their shared understanding of what is to be in each will should treat the matter as a joint retainer and comply with rule 3.4-5.
+[2] A lawyer who receives instructions from spouses or partners to prepare one or more wills for them based on their shared understanding of what is to be in each will should treat the matter as a joint retainer and comply with this Code rule.
 Further, at the outset of this joint retainer, the lawyer should advise the spouses or partners that, if subsequently only one of them were to communicate new instructions, such as instructions to change or revoke a will:

 (a) the subsequent communication would be treated as a request for a new retainer and not as part of the joint retainer;

-(b) in accordance with rule 3.3-1, the lawyer would be obliged to hold the subsequent communication in strict confidence and not disclose it to the other spouse or partner; and
+(b) in accordance with Code rule 3.3-1 (Confidential information), the lawyer would be obliged to hold the subsequent communication in strict confidence and not disclose it to the other spouse or partner; and

 (c) the lawyer would have a duty to decline the new retainer, unless: